Lasiopetalum longistamineum

-Lasiopetalum longistamineum is a species of flowering plant in the family Malvaceae and is endemic to a restricted area of New South Wales.
-It is a spreading shrub with its branches densely covered with woolly, rust-coloured hairs and has egg-shaped leaves and woolly-hairy flowers.
+Lasiopetalum longistamineum commonly known as Mt Dangar velvet bush, is a species of flowering plant in the family Malvaceae and is endemic to a restricted area of New South Wales.
+It is a spreading shrub with branches densely covered with woolly, rust-coloured hairs, egg-shaped leaves and crowded, woolly-hairy flowers.

 Description

 Lasiopetalum longistamineum is a spreading shrub that typically grows to a height of 1.5 m, its branches densely covered with woolly, rust-coloured hairs.
 The leaves are egg-shaped with a heart-shaped base and tapering tip, 40–110 mm long and 12–25 mm wide on a petiole 10–15 mm long.
 The upper surface of the leaves is more or less glabrous and the lower surface is densely covered with white hairs, rust-coloured on the veins.
 The flowers are borne in spike-like groups with more or less egg-shaped, densely hairy bracteoles 3–4 mm long below the base of the sepals.
 The sepals are oblong, about 3 mm long, glabrous on the front and densely hairy on the back and there are no petals.
 The stamen filaments are three times longer than the anthers.
 Flowering occurs in spring.